-Blaenau Gwent Proposed Admission Policy for Statutory Education 2020/21 1.
-Introduction/ Purpose
+Blaenau Gwent Proposed Admission Policy for Statutory Education 2023/24

+1. Introduction/ Purpose

 There is a requirement upon Blaenau Gwent County Borough Council as a directive from Welsh Government, to develop, review and consult upon the Blaenau Gwent School Admissions Policy for Nursery and Statutory Education, on an annual basis.
-The purpose of the policy in question is to guide and inform the statutory admissions function within Blaenau Gwent, ensuring equality of opportunity for all current and prospective pupils. \Please note that the following non-maintained schools are responsible for the development of and governed by their own individual Admissions Policies:
+The purpose of the policy in question is to guide and inform the statutory admissions function within Blaenau Gwent, ensuring equality of opportunity for all current and prospective pupils.
+Please note that the following non-maintained schools and non-maintained early year's education providers are responsible for the development of and governed by their own individual Admissions Policies:

+- Acorns Nursery

-□ All Saints Roman Catholic Primary School
+- All Saints Roman Catholic Primary School

 - Brynmawr Foundation School

+- Cylch Meithrin Brynithel

+- Mrs Tiggywinkles Day Nursery

 - St Joseph's Roman Catholic Primary School

 - St Mary's Church in Wales Primary School

 - St Mary's Roman Catholic Primary School

-The Blaenau Gwent Admissions Policy for Nursery (non-statutory) and Statutory Education has been updated in line with confirmed admission numbers and the dates from the 2020/21 admission round.
+The Blaenau Gwent Admissions Policy for Nursery (non-statutory) and Statutory Education has been updated in line with confirmed admission numbers and the dates from the 2022/23 admission round.
 All other content remains the same.
 The policy is fully compliant with the Welsh Government School Admissions Code (2013) and School Admissions Appeal Code (2013).
-This document outlines requirements associated with and guidance relating to pupil admissions and inyear transfers/admissions for nursery, primary, and secondary school place allocation within Blaenau Gwent.
+This document outlines requirements associated with and guidance relating to pupil admissions and in-year transfers/admissions for nursery, primary, and secondary school place allocation within Blaenau Gwent.